-The Women's Health & Cancer Rights Act (WHCRA) requires health plans to make certain benefits available to participants who have undergone or who are going to have a mastectomy.
+The Women's Health & Cancer Rights Act (WHCRA) requires group health plans to make certain benefits available to participants who have undergone or who are going to have a mastectomy.
 In particular, a plan must offer mastectomy patients benefits for:

-- I. Covered under the employer-sponsored medical plan, and - II.
-All stages of reconstruction of the breast on which the mastectomy was performed; - III.
-Surgery and reconstruction of the other breast to produce a symmetrical appearance; - IV.
-Prostheses; and - V. Treatment of physical complications of the mastectomy, including lymphedema.
+- Covered under the employer-sponsored medical plan, and - All stages of reconstruction of the breast on which the mastectomy was performed;

+- Surgery and reconstruction of the other breast to produce a symmetrical appearance; - Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.